 This plant is suitable for growing on edges of property, acting as a barrier or windbreak.
-Also, the plant can go grow well along walls, and can grow very dense.
+Also, the plant can grow well along walls, and it can grow very dense.
 Another good use for this plant is using it as a component of passive cooling for a home.
 The thick growth can shade exterior walls, act as insulation to the wall, and reduce solar gain into a home.

 Younger plants are more sensitive to cold weather and should be protected if temperatures reach freezing.
-Older plants are more resistant to cold, but may have severe damage if temperatures drop much below freezing.
+Older plants are more resistant to cold, but they may have severe damage if temperatures drop much below freezing.
 The plant is best suited for growing in zones 10 and 11.
 In South Florida, it is rare that it is cold enough for extended periods of time that the cocoplum will sustain cold damage.
 Heat and sun exposure isn't a problem for the cocoplum.

 The cocoplum grows an edible fruit.
 This fruit is small and has a purplish color.
 It can be eaten raw, right off the plant.
-It is juicy and has a mildly sweet flavor, but is a tad pulpy with a single pit inside of it.
-These fruit can be used to make jam or jelly.
+It is juicy and has a mildly sweet flavor, but it is a tad pulpy with a single pit inside of it.
+The fruit can be used to make jam or jelly.
 Being that it is a fruiting plant, it is attractive to wildlife.
 This is another benefit of having it in your yard.
-The clusters of fruit add visual interest to it and give it additional color to go along with the green leaves with red tips.
+The clusters of fruit add visual interest and give it additional color to go along with the green leaves with red tips.